tushar-ojha/learning-tailwind/readme.md

    - ### Hover, focus and other states:
       - hover:bg-purple-700
       - focus: when element is selected to receive input while active when it is activated by user.
 Stack overflow has beutiful answer for this.

-   - @apply directive
+   - @apply directive.
+      - .btn { @apply ...tailwind classes... }; giving short name, sort of variable to large lines of CSS.

    - Specificity in style.css.
 If we want our CSS to be fetched first then we put it before @tailwind utilites.
 We generally keep our CSS before @tailwind utilities.
 We should handle this based on our requirement.

-   - @layer components will add CSS afer component layer.
+   - @layer components {....css classes and properties.....} will add CSS afer component layer.
 We mention the layer after which we want to add our CSS.

+   - @layer utilities  {....css classes and properties.....}; classes in this will be considered as utility classes.
    - ### layering in tailwind needs more attention of mine.
+      - @layer directive comes with some cost, so we should use it only if it is really important.
+Cost is we need to go multiple times to CSS file in case of debugging.
+   - ## npx tailwindss init tushar
+      - --full will generate a full configuration file.
+This will act as a reference file to edit tailwind.config.js.
+We can know where we have add our custom changes.

+   - Build breaks when we don't have relative URL.
+   - Deploying on production
+      - Inside scripts of package.json "build": "vite build" then npm run build/ output is the production build.